 - Pay-as-you-earn repayment (PAYE)

-- Revised pay-as-you-earn repayment (REPAYE))
+- Revised pay-as-you-earn repayment (REPAYE)

 This option allows you to combine multiple federal student loans under one fixed-rate loan based on the average of the interest rates on those loans.
 This is not an option if you have a private loan, but there is an alternative to consolidation for private loans, which we address below.

-Possibility for loan forgiveness
+Other repayment options: possibility for loan forgiveness

 There are a number of loan forgiveness programs for federal student loan borrowers that work in public service jobs.
 These programs are not open to private student loan borrowers.